 Experimental Archaeology: the Past in the Future

 It is an exciting moment for Experimental Archaeology.
 More people are being inspired to undertake experiments in Universities, in interest groups and in personal settings: the archaeological open-air museums which have made the topic their own are now being joined by traditional museums.
 There are more formal university courses around the world than ever before and the reach of archaeology by experiment is an established part of archaeological work.
 It includes experiments in the preservation of evidence and taphonomic processes, the effectiveness of public presentation methods, the development of scientific techniques and forensics, as well as the making and performance of all manner of artefacts and structures.

 EXARC invites you to join the #EAC12 world tour and celebrate where we are now and map out the future developments.
-We plan to make this a memorable bringing together of all of the diverse interest groups that contribute to the field.
-The Call for Papers for the EAC World Tour will open August 1.
+We plan to make this a memorable event of all of the diverse interest groups that contribute to the field.

 We cannot predict if there will also be a traditional conference in Exeter (UK), 29-31 March 2021 as well, but hope to inform you about that this autumn.